 - Coping Strategies

-Additional counselling and therapy sessions are available for loved ones, friends, alumni, couples, and families through Aurora Recovery Centre’s (ARC) outpatient services ARC Counselling Centre in Winnipeg, Manitoba.
+Additional counselling and therapy sessions are available for loved ones, friends, alumni, couples, and families through our ARC Counselling centre in Winnipeg, Manitoba.
 We also have video conference sessions for those unable to attend our offices in Winnipeg.
 We can also refer you to counsellors and therapists in most major cities in Canada who follow a philosophy of treatment similar to ours.